dobots/website/_posts/2013-05-27-two-websites.md

 ##  Dodedodo

-A funny name, with a lot of DO in it.
+A funny name, with a lot of DO (from DoBots) in it.
 That's our website very well that we now have market places or app stores to get applications for our smartphones.
 However, smartphones are not the only devices in our life.
 Especially from our perspective of robotics, we want to have a seamless